 Every day of lost profits due to bottlenecks found in the often slow QA process for new products – getting through final tooling acceptance / first article inspection approvals – can be extremely costly.
 Most don’t know the cost per day for lost profits until they look closely.

-As an example, a Director of Quality Assurance at a company that makes plastic injection molded parts and the molds / tools that make those parts, has been asked by management to find a way to get production parts from the customer submitted CAD model into, and through the entire tooling development and piece part production process faster, with high quality, and with less labor costs.
+As an example, a Director of Quality Assurance at a company that makes plastic injection molded parts and the molds/tools that make those parts, has been asked by management to find a way to get production parts from the customer submitted CAD model into, and through the entire tooling development and piece, part production process faster, with high quality, and with fewer labor costs.

 But before spending the company’s hard-earned money, two important things need to be proven: that the 3D Scanning technology works faster, better, easier, more reliably, and with less labor, and that it will pay for itself quickly.

 Getting the demonstrations for the 3D scanning inspection technology working on your parts is simple and straight forward.
 The 3D scanning technology is used to measure your parts to emulate what you are doing, along with additional analysis that your current methods can’t do – like complete part 3D color error maps to your needed tolerances.

 The technology does it in X amount of time, with Y amount of programming, and Z amount of labor.
 If it meets or exceeds your needs and expectations, then the next step is to develop the business case and ROI analysis.
 This can be a daunting task, but a requirement for almost all investment decisions that organizations make for capital equipment expenditure budgets.